shrimanwar92/AWS-CDK-projects/aurora-ecs/README.md

-# NimbusODataServer AWS cloud deployment project

-This is a deployment project for NimbusODataServer api.

 ## Useful commands

  * `npm run build`   compile typescript to js.
 Run this cmd when you make any changes to .ts file.